andrewdenty/blog/_posts/2020-10-27-how-to-pause-your-audible-subscription-without-losing-your-credits.markdown

 However since then I’ve moved apartments and jobs.
 I still find Audible valuable, I just can’t get through audiobooks in the way that I used to.
 I’ve often found my Audible credits are building up faster than I can get through audiobooks.

 There is one thing I don’t like about Audible though.
 The dark patterns it employs in its attempts to keep users from unsubscribing.
 In fact I’d argue they’re downright nefarious.
-At every step of the cancellation process Audibles design does its best to obscure your choices.
+At every step of the cancellation process Audible's design does its best to obscure your choices.
 You are repeatedly told that if you cancel, you will lose your valuable credits.
+To be clear you can pause your subscription for 30, 60 or 90 days at any time.

 Therefore I thought it was only fair to demystify the process of pausing your subscription